SIGNAL CONTRACT · PROTOCOL

 Expected operating state.
 Nothing requires attention.

-When to emit: Use when the system is steady and no intervention is needed.
+Use when the system is steady and no intervention is needed.

 advisory